 NOTE 2: Assistive technology can include assistive services, and professional services needed for assessment, recommendation and provision.

 NOTE 3: Where ICT does not support directly connected assistive technology, but which can be operated by a system connected over a network or other remote connection, such a separate system (with any included assistive technology) can also be considered assistive technology.
-This is an additional note, not included in ISO/IEC Guide 71:2014 [i.35].

 audio description: additional audible narrative, interleaved with the dialogue, which describes the significant aspects of the visual content of audio-visual media that cannot be understood from the main soundtrack alone